prorev/prorev.github.io/_posts/2020-01-08-github-via-ssh.md

 ## Adding a new SSH key to your GitHub account

-To configure your GitHub account to use your new (or existing) SSH keyS, you'll also need to add _the public key_ to your GitHub account.
+To configure your GitHub account to use your new (or existing) SSH keys, you'll also need to add _the public key_ to your GitHub account.

 Go to the your GitHub account [settings](https://github.com/settings/profile). _You need to be logged in._